k3jph/k3jph.github.io/honors/coat-of-arms.md

 connections.
 By incorporating this cockade alongside my coat of arms, I emphasize not only my personal identity but also the timeless unity of meaningful symbolism across diverse cultures.

+### Tartan

+{% include figure.html image="armory/jhoward-tartan.svg" width="4" placement="right"
+cap="Tartan adapted from the liveries" alt="Tartan adapted from the liveries" %}

+In addition to the arms granted to me by the Chief Herald of Arms of Malta, I have registered a personal tartan with the Scottish Register of Tartans.
+Entitled the James Howard & Family (Personal) tartan, it was officially entered into the Register on 27 May 2025 under [registration number 14,834](/2025/05/26/a-new-tartan).

+The thread count is:

+> DB/36 DY4 Y8 DY4 DB36 B28 LB20 W/8

+This tartan draws its palette directly from the heraldic colors of my coat of arms.
+While the colors do not carry individual symbolic meaning, they collectively serve to reinforce the visual identity already established in armorial form.
+Rendered in deep blues, golds, and white, the design expresses continuity between textile and shield — a wearable complement to the armorial tradition.

+The aesthetic of the tartan is best described as modern ceremonial: it shares affinities with regimental and academic tartans, but is grounded in personal heraldry rather than institutional use.
+Though formally contemporary, its composition evokes the balance and dignity of historical patterns.
+The staff at the Register were both courteous and efficient, making the registration process an absolute pleasure.

+This tartan is reserved for personal and family use.
+Friends and extended kin are welcome to wear it respectfully, particularly in heraldic or ceremonial contexts.